elliotrpmorris/elliotmorris.dev-cms/src/pages/blog/2021-03-29-cloudhsm-python.md

 ---
 templateKey: blog-post
-title: Communicating with a CloudHSM via PyKCS11
+title: Communicating with a CloudHSM via PyKCS11 & Python
 date: 2021-03-29T19:19:31.800Z
-description: What is Nitro and why you should care about their enclaves.
+description: How to sign data using keys stored in CloudHSM
 featuredpost: true
 featuredimage: /img/hsm.png
 tags: